enix/terraform-provider-proxmox/README.md

-# Proxmox 5 Terraform Provider & Provisioner plugin
+# Proxmox 5.3 Terraform Provider & Provisioner plugin

 This is a fork of Telmate's initial work.
-Terraform provider plugin for proxmox
+It is mainly focused on cloud-init based images.

 ## Working prototype